 - "(e1) Limited Driving Privilege after Six Months in Certain Instances.
-A person whose driver's license has been revoked under this section may apply for and a judge authorized to do so by this subsection may issue a limited driving privilege if: - (1) At the time of the refusal the person held either a valid drivers license or a license that had been expired for less than one year; - (2) At the time of the refusal, the person had not within the preceding seven years been convicted of an offense involving impaired driving; - (3) At the time of the refusal, the person had not in the preceding seven years willfully refused to submit to a chemical analysis under this section; - (4) The implied consent offense charged did not involve death or critical injury to another person; - (5) The underlying charge for which the defendant was requested to submit to a chemical analysis has been finally disposed of: - a.
-Other than by conviction; or - b.
+A person whose driver's license has been revoked under this section may apply for and a judge authorized to do so by this subsection may issue a limited driving privilege if: - 6 7 8 - At the time of the refusal the person held either a valid drivers license or a (1) license that had been expired for less than one year;

+9 10 (2) At the time of the refusal, the person had not within the preceding seven years been convicted of an offense involving impaired driving;

+11 12 (3) At the time of the refusal, the person had not in the preceding seven years willfully refused to submit to a chemical analysis under this section;

+13 14 (4) The implied consent offense charged did not involve death or critical injury to another person;

+The underlying charge for which the defendant was requested to submit to a (5) chemical analysis has been finally disposed of:

+Other than by conviction; or a.

 By a conviction of impaired driving under G.S.
-20-138.1, at a punishment level authorizing issuance of a limited driving privilege under G.S.
-20-179.3(b), and the defendant has complied with at least one of the mandatory conditions of probation listed for the punishment level under which the defendant was sentenced; - (6) Subsequent to the refusal the person has had no unresolved pending charges for or additional convictions of an offense involving impaired driving; - (7) The person's license has been revoked for at least six months for the refusal; refusal; and - (8) The person has obtained a substance abuse assessment from a mental health facility and successfully completed any recommended training or treatment program, program; and - (9) All vehicles that the person will be authorized to drive have been equipped with a type of ignition interlock system approved by the Commissioner.
+20-138.1, at a b. punishment level authorizing issuance of a limited driving privilege under G.S.
+20-179.3(b), and the defendant has complied with at least one of the mandatory conditions of probation listed for the punishment level under which the defendant was sentenced;

+Subsequent to the refusal the person has had no unresolved pending charges (6) for or additional convictions of an offense involving impaired driving;

+The person's license has been revoked for at least six months for the refusal; (7) and

+27 28 (8) The person has obtained a substance abuse assessment from a mental health facility and successfully completed any recommended training or treatment program. program; and

+(9) The limited driving privilege issued has an ignition interlock requirement, including all of the following:

+A restriction that the applicant may operate only a designated motor a. vehicle.

+A requirement that the designated motor vehicle be equipped with a b. functioning ignition interlock system of a type approved by the Commissioner, which is set to prohibit driving with an alcohol concentration of greater than 0.00.

+A requirement that the applicant personally activate the ignition c. interlock system before driving the motor vehicle.